micro-community/development/roadmap/platform.md

 # Platform

-The platform is a serverless platform for microservices development.
+The platform is a serverless platform for Micro services development.

 ## Overview